 |Play-doh Molds work too, be careful not to melt your plastic.|

-Tip: Use Plastic Molds* in Microwave and check often as you would for chocolate, stirring every few seconds helps speed up the process.
-When using muffin tins bake at low temp (250-300) and stir occasionally, careful not to burn.
-They slide right out when you use non-stick spray.
+Tip: Use Plastic Molds in Microwave and check often as you would for chocolate, stirring every few seconds helps speed up the process.
+When using muffin tins, bake at low temp (250-300) and stir occasionally.
+Be careful not to let the crayon wax burn.
+The crayons slide out easily when using non-stick spray.

 We made these years ago with our Summer Camp Program.
 Lots of Bloggers have twists on the idea.
 If you have one, leave a linky in the comment section (tell us your two cents) below.